-Here is a quick guide on installing Advanced Custom Fields (ACF) on your WordPress website.
+Here is a quick guide on installing the Advanced Custom Fields plugin (ACF) pro or free version on your WordPress website.

 Or use the “Add New” on the top right of the page:

 In the new Field Group, Select the Page (Location) you wish to have custom field groups added on.

 Add a Field; this could be text, images, emails, phone numbers, etc…